Optimal Quantum Purity Amplification

 Finally, we introduce Weyl Tableaux (WTs), also known as semi-standard Young Tableaux (SSYTs).
-Unlike YTs, WTs allow numbers to increase weakly across each row, such as $\Yvcentermath1 \young(122,23)$.
+Unlike YTs, WTs are filled with integers from $1$ to $d$, allowing repetitions; their entries increase weakly across each row, such as $\Yvcentermath1 \young(122,23)$ for $d=3$.
 We denoted WTs using Latin letters with corner brackets, such as $\wt{m}$.
 By $\wt{m}\vdash \yd{\varsigma}$, we mean that $\wt{m}$ is a valid WT of the YD $\yd{\varsigma}$.